- What is meant by the medical term 'frozen shoulder'?

-What is a frozen shoulder?
+- What causes a frozen shoulder?

-The shoulder joint capsule has ligaments that hold the shoulder bones together; when this capsule becomes inflamed, the bones are not able to move freely in the joint, causing a stiffened, frozen shoulder.
+A frozen shoulder is a condition that causes pain and stiffness in the shoulder and hence, a loss of mobility.
+The shoulder joint capsule has ligaments that hold the shoulder bones together, and when this capsule becomes inflamed, the bones are not able to move freely in the joint, causing a stiffened, frozen shoulder.

+Typically, frozen shoulder treatments help to restore mobility and the functioning of the shoulder after one year.
 In cases that are treated by surgery, this should be followed with physical therapy for a few weeks or months to prevent the frozen shoulder from returning.

 The main symptoms of frozen shoulder are pain, stiffness, and decreased joint mobility.

-To make a diagnosis of frozen shoulder, the specialist will ask the patient about their symptoms, examine the shoulder, and they may also require x-rays or, less often, an MRI scan.
+To make a diagnosis of frozen shoulder, the specialist will ask the patient about their symptoms, examine the shoulder, and they may also require X-rays or, less often, an MRI scan.

-Generally, a frozen shoulder cannot be prevented, however, if you have suffered a shoulder injury or have recently had shoulder surgery, you should practise certain exercises to keep the joint mobile and avoid stiffening.
+Generally, a frozen shoulder cannot be prevented.
+However, if you have suffered a shoulder injury or have recently had shoulder surgery, you should practise certain exercises to keep the joint mobile and avoid stiffening.
 If your shoulder does become stiff, you should see a specialist as soon as possible.

 Frozen shoulders can be treated with NSAIDs and steroid injections, in addition to physical therapy.
 It may take a few weeks to see progress, and a few months to achieve a full recovery.

-Orthopaedic surgeons treat cases of frozen shoulder.
+Orthopaedic surgeons are the medical professionals that typically treat cases of frozen shoulder.